jeffpar/lonedissent/_pages/transcripts/featured/brown1/bolling-v-sharpe.md

 MR. KORMAN: But I may say to you further, sir, that our position as legal advisers to the Board is that they have not the right to make any change in the system, because we firmly believe, and I hope to establish to you in argument today, that the acts of Congress require the maintenance of separate schools for white and colored children in the District of Columbia, and that those acts of Congress are constitutional.
 </P><P>
-I may say to you further, that that has been passed on indirectly
-<a name="page5"></a>by this Court in the case of Plessy v.
+I may say to you further, that that has been passed on indirectly by this Court in the case of Plessy v.
 Ferguson in 1896, directly by the United States Court of Appeals for the District of Columbia in 1910 in the case of Wall v.
 Oyster, and directly and specifically in the cases of Carr v.
 Corning and Browne v.
 Magdeburger in 1950 by the United States Court of Appeals for the District of Columbia Circuit, holding in so many words that the acts of Congress required the maintenance of separate schools for white and colored children, and that those acts of Congress are constitutional.
 </P><P>
 It does not lie in my mouth to say to the members of the Board of Education that they have a right to fly in the face of such decisions, and I say to you that they could not make any change as we understand the law, and I think as they understand the law, however much any of them might want the law to be otherwise.
 </P><P>